zimicjs/zimic/docs/wiki/cli‐zimic‐server.md

 ---

-The CLI module `zimic server` contains commands to manage interceptor servers.
+This module contains commands to manage interceptor servers.

 An interceptor server is a standalone server that can be used to handle requests and return mock responses.
 It is used in combination with [remote interceptors](getting‐started#remote-http-interceptors), which declare which responses the